-- facilitate the provision of wireless telecommunication services to the residents and businesses of the City of Plymouth; - minimize adverse visual effects of wireless communication facilities through careful design and siting standards; - 3. encourage the location of towers in nonresidential areas through performance standards and incentives; - 4. avoid potential damage to adjacent properties from tower failure through structural standards and setback requirements; and - 5. provide mechanisms for the mitigation of tower proliferation through tower sharing requirements for all new tower applicants and those existing towers that are physically capable of sharing.
+1. facilitate the provision of wireless telecommunication services to the residents and businesses of the City of Plymouth;

+2. minimize adverse visual effects of wireless communication facilities through careful design and siting standards;

+3. encourage the location of towers in nonresidential areas through performance standards and incentives;

+4. avoid potential damage to adjacent properties from tower failure through structural standards and setback requirements; and tower sharing requirements for all new tower applicants and those existing towers that are physically capable of sharing.